AGnias47/secret-santa/README.md

 Email from which all participant emails will be sent.
 If not provided, will be prompted for on the command line.

 ### -p or --password
 Password for the provided email.
 If not provided, will be prompted for on the command line.
 Password input will be masked.

 ### -t or --textfile
-File containing the Secret Santa participant's names and emails in the form:
+Flat file containing the Secret Santa participant's names and emails in the form:

 ```
 Name,Email
 ```

-If not provided, will look for "names.csv" in the cwd and will use if it exists.
+If not provided, the script will look for "names.csv" in the cwd and will use if it exists.
 If not, will prompt the user for a filename.

 ### -x or --exceptions (optional parameter)
-File containing pairings which should not occur in the form:
+Flat file containing pairings which should not occur in the form:

 ```
-Person A, Person 1 who should not be assigned to A, Person 2 who should not be assigned to A, ..., Person n who should
-not be assigned to A
+Person A, Person 1 who should not be assigned to A, Person 2 who should not be assigned to A, ..., Person n who should not be assigned to A
 ```

-If
-## Input Flat Files
+Note that if A should not get B and B should not get A, both of these exceptions must be provided, i.e. saying A should not get B does not mean B cannot get A.

+If not provided, the script will look for "exceptions.csv" in the cwd and will use if it exists.
+If not, will ask the user if they would like to use an exceptions file.
+If they type anything starting with the letter y, (ex. yes or Y), the user will be prompted for the name of the exceptions file.
+If not, the script will continue without any exceptions.

 ## The Algorithm
 While effective in most situations, the method for selecting Secret Santa pairs is relatively unsophisticated.
 The